traldo44/URL-to-MP4-MP3-converter/README.md

 ### 🔧 Troubleshooting

-- **FFmpeg error**: Make sure FFmpeg is installed on your system
+#### Common Issues and Solutions

+**SSL Connection Errors:**
+- The program now includes automatic SSL retry mechanism
+- If you still get SSL errors, try running as administrator
+- Check your antivirus/firewall settings
+- Disable VPN temporarily if you're using one

+**Download Errors:**
-- **Download error**: Make sure the URL is valid and your internet connection is working
+- Make sure the URL is valid and your internet connection is working
+- The program will automatically retry failed downloads up to 3 times
+- Check if the video is available in your region

+**FFmpeg Issues:**
+- FFmpeg will be downloaded automatically if not found
+- If download fails, check your internet connection
+- Temporarily disable antivirus during FFmpeg download

+**Quality Issues:**
-- **Quality issue**: If selected quality is not available, the program automatically selects the highest available quality
+- If selected quality is not available, the program automatically selects the highest available quality
+- Try different quality options if download fails

 ---